- Safari in Etosha National Park, the best place to spot black rhinos

 If you're in the mood for something more active, there's plenty of adventure to be had just outside of town.
 Take a flight over the desert, book a fishing trip from the beach or on the water, ride a quad bike over the desert sand dunes, take a bird-watching tour, and more—adventure seekers can even go sky-diving.

 Again, the scenery changes as you make your way down to the dune fields.
-Cross open savannah and farmland before the terrain begins to give way to the immense red sand dunes of the Namib Desert.
+Cross open savanna and farmland before the terrain begins to give way to the immense red sand dunes of the Namib Desert.
 From here, it's only a short distance to our next stop: the truly tiny town of Solitaire, a quirky outpost decorated with colorful out-of-commission cars from a bygone era.
 Arrive at camp during the late afternoon, where you'll have dinner and watch the distant mountains glow in the changing light.

-Day 9: Sossusvlei – Sesriem
+Day 9: Explore Sossusvlei Dune Belt

-Sossusvlei is a word from Nama descent, which directly translated means "a place with many endings."
+Sossusvlei is a word of Nama descent, which directly translated means "a place with many endings."
 Many visitors to Namibia say that no part of the desert is more stunning than Sossusvlei, with its monumentally high dunes, the shadows of their sinuous crests continually changing as the day waxes and wanes.
 The warm tints of the sand, ranging from pale apricot to brick orange and deep red, contrast vividly with the dazzling white surfaces of the deflationary clay pans at some of their bases.

 An optional afternoon excursion to the Sesriem Canyon, a small and picturesque canyon carved over millions of years into the Tsauchab River, may also be included today.